eainx/panoptic_dataset_generator/README.md

 # 3D-Dynamic-Scene-Processing-Pipeline

 This repository contains a comprehensive pipeline for processing multi-view video data to generate dynamic 3D point clouds and filter camera trajectories.
-The pipeline is designed to work with the Panoptic dataset and is structured into several modular processing steps, including image processing, point cloud generation, metadata creation, trajectory filtering, and visualization.
+It is to preprocess data to execute Dynamic 3D Gaussians (https://github.com/JonathonLuiten/Dynamic3DGaussians) and post-process to get point trajectories, according to TAPVid-3D (https://github.com/google-deepmind/tapnet/tree/main/tapnet/tapvid3d).

 ## 🚀 Key Features